Health benefits expanded to more employees

 ANPR to host World Ranger Congress in 2016

-The Eighth World Ranger Congress of the International Ranger Federation is tentatively scheduled for June 2016 at the YMCA of the Rockies near Estes Park, Colorado.
+The Eighth World Ranger Congress of the International Ranger Federation is scheduled for May 21-27, 2016, at the YMCA of the Rockies near Estes Park, Colorado.
 Rocky Mountain National Park will serve as the host park for this professional gathering of global park employees.
 More details are here.

 Contact your legislators and urge their support of H.R.
 533

 The Association of National Park Rangers extends its full support to passage of the Land Management Workforce Flexibility Act (H.R.
 533) and encourages all association members to contact their respective congressional representatives to request their support to advance this legislation.